McTavishLab/physcraper/docs/mds/INSTALL.md

 ```

-## 2B.
-Install using Virtual Env
+You're done with the installation with conda!

-### 1. Create a python virtual environment
+### Option 2: Install `Physcraper` using a python virtual environment

-Move (with `cd`) to the pyscraper folder, and create a new python virtual environment with:
+First, create a python virtual environment

+Remeber you need to be in the pyscraper folder, once there do:

 ```
 virtualenv -p python3 venv-physcraper
 ```

-### 2. Activate the installed virtual environment
+This will create a python 3 virtual environment

 Once you have a venv-physcraper directory, **_activate_** it with: